AgPipeline/template-transformer-simple/README.md

 A drawback is that there may be a proliferation of repos.

 ## Testing
-The testing modules and readme can be found [here](https://github.com/AgPipeline/template-transformer-simple/tree/test-development/test-files)
+The testing modules and readme can be found in the [testing folder](https://github.com/AgPipeline/template-transformer-simple/tree/test-development/test-files)